 Are you expecting your first child?
-Here’s a recap on how my first labor experience and c-section recovery along with tips on how I overcame my postpartum recovery.
-Discover what items you’ll need to add to your recovery kit.
+Here’s a recap of how my first labor experience and c-section recovery along with tips to keep in mind after having a c-section.

 This post is part of the Giving Birth Series.
 It contains affiliate links.
 If you make a purchase using any of the links below, then I will receive a percentage from the sale.

 The months leading up to giving birth are one of the scariest moments when you’re expecting for the first time.
 I remember planning a birth that had nothing to do with a Caesarean birth or an epidural.

 Things quickly changed after I was rushed to the hospital at 38 weeks with our first child.

 I had a scheduled ultrasound and check-up with my doctor the day I was told to head to the hospital.
 My OB/GYN had requested to keep an eye on the amniotic fluid since was odd.

 One week it was a bit low, the following normal, and the other test showed it was steady.

 On that day I would get the news that my fluid was at 2.8.
 I was off to my doctor’s office and Googled what this meant in the car ride.

 I couldn’t find anything and was a bit frustrated.